Launceston, Tasmania: Sport

 Sport is a popular recreational and spectator activity in Launceston and like most of the state, cricket and Australian rules football are popular sports.
-The city has been the birthplace of two prominent Australian cricketers; the former Australian cricket captain Ricky Ponting and the retired cricketer and Australian selector David Boon.
+Launceston is the birthplace of two prominent Australian cricketers, the former Australian cricket captain Ricky Ponting and the retired cricketer and Australian selector David Boon.
 It is also the birthplace of Australian cricketer James Faulkner, who along with Ponting and Boon all have the distinction of having been Player of the Match in the Final of the Cricket World Cup.
 The first first-class cricket match played in Australia was at the Northern Tasmania Cricket Association Ground between the Melbourne Cricket Club and the Launceston Cricket Club in 1851.

 Australian rules football is very popular in Launceston, and is often played at York Park (University of Tasmania Stadium).
 Holding 20,000 people—more than any other stadium in Tasmania—York Park was swampland before becoming Launceston's showgrounds in 1873.
 Hawthorn has played between two and five AFL matches each season since 2001, and the St Kilda Football Club played two games a year between 2003 and 2006.

 In 2007, the Tasmanian Government signed a A$16.4 million, five-year sponsorship deal with the Hawthorn Football Club, under which the club will play four regular season games and one National Australia Bank Cup pre-season match at the venue each year.
 Throughout its history, York Park has hosted major pop concerts and other entertainments.
 Since 2001 it has been a venue for international sports events, and in 2005 was redeveloped at a cost of $23.6 million.

 Association football (commonly known in Launceston as "soccer") is also played and watched in Launceston [York Park]—the only place in Tasmania to have hosted national league soccer matches.
 A National Soccer League game was held at Aurora Stadium in 2002 between Perth Glory and Melbourne Knights.
 A-League's Melbourne Victory have held a pre-season cup game at the venue each year since 2006.
 The record crowd is 8,061.